-To demonstrate the utility of the ENCODE resources, we instantiated our workflow in a few select cancers and experimentally validated the results.
+To demonstrate the utility of our ENCODE resource, we instantiated our prioritization workflow in a few select cancers and experimentally validated the results.
 In particular, as described above, we subjected some key regulators, such as MYC and SUB1, to knockdown experiments to validate their regulatory effects (Fig. 3B and 3D).
-We also identified several candidate enhancers in noncoding regions associated with breast cancer and validated their ability to influence transcription using luciferase assays in MCF-7.
-Finally, we selected key SNVs, based on mutation recurrence in breast-cancer cohorts and motif disruption scores within these enhancers that are important for controlling gene expression.
+We highlighted large scale structural variations that potentially disrupt oncogene insulation and validated their effects through CRISPR engineered deletions (Fig. 2E).
+Finally, we selected key SNVs based on their disruption of enhancers with strong influence on gene expression.
+These SNVs were prioritized based on mutation recurrence in breast-cancer cohorts, as well as enhancer motif disruption scores.
 Of the eight motif-disrupting SNVs that we tested, six exhibited consistent up- or down-regulation relative to the wild-type in multiple biological replicates.

 One particularly interesting example, illustrating the value of ENCODE data integration, is in an intronic region of CDH26 in chromosome 20 (Fig. 6C).
 The signal shapes for both histone modification and chromatin accessibility (DNase-seq) data indicate its active regulatory role as an enhancer in MCF-7.
 This was further confirmed by STARR-seq (Fig. 6C).
-Hi-C and ChIA-PET linkages indicated that the region is within a topologically associated domain (i.e., a “TAD”) and validated a regulatory connection to the breast-cancer-associated gene SYCP237.
+Hi-C and ChIA-PET linkages indicated that the region is within a topologically associated domain (i.e., a “TAD”) and validated a regulatory connection to the breast-cancer-associated gene SYCP210.
 We further observed strong binding of many TFs in this region in MCF-7.
-Motif analysis predicts that the particular mutation from a breast cancer patient significantly disrupts the binding affinity of several TFs, such as FOSL2, in this region (Fig. 6C).
+Motif analysis predicts that a common mutation in breast cancer affects this region, and significantly disrupts the local binding affinity of several TFs, such as FOSL2 (Fig. 6C).
 Luciferase assays demonstrated that this mutation introduces a 3.6-fold reduction in expression relative to the wild-type, indicating a strong repressive effect on enhancer functionality.

 Conclusion

-This study highlights the value of ENCODE data as an aid to interpreting cancer genomes.
-It presents the EN-CODEC companion resource, which tailors the ENCODE annotation to cancer.
-This has three parts: 1) cancer-specific BMR models with significantly increased accuracy; 2) compact annotations that by maximize statistical power for recurrent-mutation detection; and 3) various regulatory networks and hierarchies for both pan-cancer and cancer-specific studies.
+This resource highlights the value of deep data integration over many novel assays to annotate noncoding elements of the genome.
+We provided accurate tissue-specific extended gene annotations and extensive regulatory networks through integration of thousands of experiments.
+We believe that one of the best applications of our resource is to cancer research.

-A key caveat related to our resource concerns the rewiring in cell-type specific networks.
-The utility of these networks is based on associating them to particular cancer types and then pairing a specific cancer network with a composite normal.
-Both of these "correspondences" are approximate.
-Nevertheless, we feel that the EN-CODEC networks currently provide the best available view of the regulatory changes in oncogenesis.
+A key caveat related to our resource concerns network rewiring in cell-type specific networks.
+The utility of these networks in cancer is based on associating them to particular cancer types and then pairing a specific cancer network with a composite normal.
+Both correspondences are approximate.
+Nevertheless, we feel that our networks currently provide the best available view of the regulatory changes in oncogenesis.
 No other system has this scale of TF-ChIP data.
-Moreover, the heterogeneous nature of cancer means that even tumor cells from a given patient usually show distinct molecular, morphological, and genetic profiles38.
-It will be difficult to obtain a "perfect" match even from real tumor and normal tissues taken from a single patient.
+Moreover, the heterogeneous nature of cancer means that tumor cells from a given patient usually show distinct molecular, morphological, and genetic profiles11.
+Cell-type specific or tissue-type specific analyses may not fully capture the heterogeneity seen in cancer.
+However, to place this limitation in context, it can even be challenging to obtain a representative match between tumor and normal tissues taken from a single patient.